Weldmicheal/ttm4175/a1/eclipse.md

 ![Alt text](images/new-project.png)

+(In the screenshot, you see that for the JRE, Java 8 is selected.
+Since we ask you to install Java 7, this will be different in your case.
+Simply leave the JRE value at its default, for the Hello World it will work anyways.)

 ## The Java Project and the Package Explorer

 After creating the Java project, it will show up in the Package explorer view.